Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Introduction

 In this paper, we study a new application of hybrid constraints that arises in quantum computing, through quantum-inspired graph theoretical problems related to perfect matching with vertex color constraints.
-Solving this problem efficiently provides essential insights into how to design quantum experiments \cite{jooya2016graph,duncan2020graph,krenn2022artificial} and advance the realization of large-scale quantum computers \cite{pan2012multiphoton}.
+Solving this problem efficiently provides essential insights into how to design quantum experiments \cite{jooya2016graph,duncan2020graph,krenn2022artificial} and advance the realization of large-scale quantum computers \cite{pan2012multiphoton} (see Section \ref{section:quantumInterpretation}).
 Extant algorithmic work on this problem is far from developed, providing no scalable tool to the quantum-computing community.
-Tackling this problem by solving hybrid constraints is especially promising for several reasons.
+Tackling this problem by solving hybrid constraints is promising for several reasons.
 First, modern constraint solvers have been well-developed to solve large-scale instances.
 Second, additional properties of graph instances such as symmetry can be easily integrated as extra constraints, which can be difficult for pure graph theoretical algorithms.

 Applying general-purpose hybrid-constraint techniques to the problem above is, however, not trivial.
 A straightforward encoding of our constrained-matching problem leads to a blow-up of the length of the formula, as also observed in \cite{cervera2021design}.
 A more advanced encoding based on \emph{exact-one} constraints yields a considerably long quantified Boolean formula (QBF) with poor scalability.
 To address those issues, as the main technical contribution of this work, we propose an encoding for the constrained-matching problem based on Tutte's Theorem in graph theory \cite{anderson1971perfect}.
-To our best knowledge, this work is the first algorithmic application of Tutte's Theorem.
+Tutte-Berge formula, as a generalized result of Tutte's Theorem, as well as related decompositions, are widely used in computer science and graph theory \cite{schrijver2003combinatorial}.
 The efficiency of our encoding originates from the short proof of the non-existence of perfect matchings that this encoding offers.

 In the experiment section, we evaluated our approach by solving novel benchmark problems that represent important tasks in quantum computing.
 For a comprehensive comparison, we also implemented a number of competing methods.
 We demonstrate that our Tutte encoding does not scale well without further optimizations and suitable languages.
 Specifically, expressing our encodings in high-level languages, such as Answer Set Programming (ASP) or pseudo-Boolean programming (PB), is more convenient.
 The resulting performance is, however, less than satisfactory.
 We discover that in conjunctive normal form (CNF) with additional optimizations and advanced SAT solvers, our encodings exponentially outperform other constraint-based and graph theoretical methods, significantly increasing the scalability of the state-of-the-art.
 Our implementations provide helpful tools for testing quantum properties efficiently.
 We conclude that in spite of the progress in general-purpose hybrid constraint solving, specialized encoding techniques are still required to obtain a scalable approach for specific problems.